The holiday season is approaching.

 If you need material objects to make you feel adequate, you will never feel that you are enough.

-This is a struggle for me.
-I’m guilty of buying another cute tee that’s “so versatile, I can dress it up or down”, another pair of workout pants, and $100 face serums.
+This is often a struggle for me.
+I’m guilty of buying another cute tee that’s “so durable for travel and versatile, I can dress it up or down”, another pair of workout pants for practicing and teaching yoga, and $100 face serums.
 And I think it’s going to make me happier?

 No, it won’t.